Lacing a wheel, rim offset, spoke sizes and lengths

 BMW used the “hooked spoke” type on all models up to, but not including, the R25/3, R67/3, and the late R68.
 About 1954, they produced a hub that allowed a “straight pull” spoke.
 All previous spokes were hooked on the head end.
 This allowed a place to hook it at the hub.
 The advantage of the hooked spoke is that the hubs are easy to make and, therefore, cheap.
-The disadvantage is that where the spoke is bent, or “hooked,” it is weak.
+The disadvantage is that where the spoke is bent or “hooked,” it is weak.
 Over time, the pull on the spoke is such that the 90-degree bend wants to straighten out slightly.
-It is for this reason that motorcycles often needed to have spokes checked for tension.
+This is why motorcycles often need to have spokes checked for tension.
 It was common for one to check spoke tension, even between major services.
-The advent of the straight pull spoke just about eliminated this time-consuming procedure.
-The BMW wheel with its tapered roller bearings and straight pull spokes made it the best wheel on any production motorcycle.
+The advent of the straight pull spoke eliminated this time-consuming procedure.
+With its tapered roller bearings and straight pull spokes, the BMW wheel made it the best wheel on any production motorcycle.

 The photo shows the two lengths of hooked spoke for the /3 half hub wheel, so common on the R25, R25/2, R51/3, R67, R67/2, and the wonderful R68.
 All of these spokes had the hook at the head end.
 The R67/3, late R68, and the R25/3 had the full hub brake and therefore used the straight-pull spokes.

 The photo shows how I made my measurements with the tape.
 At the head end, I measured to the long end of the curve.
 That means that I didn’t include the head.
 The total spoke length would be very slightly longer than my method.